sgibson91/binderhub-deploy/README.md

 This script will purge the Helm release, delete the Kubernetes namespace and then delete the Azure Resource Group containing the computational resources.
 The user should check the [Azure Portal](https://portal.azure.com/#home) to verify the resources have been deleted.

+### Optional

+:construction: If you want to set the continuous integration / delivery using Azure pipelines you can follow the instructions in [this tutorial](./CI/tutorial.md).

 ## Contributors

 We would like to acknowledge and thank the following people for their contributions: